ihrapsa/KlipperWrt/README.md

 <details>
   <summary>Click to expand!</summary>

-* for Klipper and moonraker - check the `requirements.txt` file
+* for Klipper and moonraker - check the `requirements.txt` file.
-* Some of the packages like python2 (that refuse to be installed using `opkg` that aren't available inside `make menuconfig` either) can be installed by manually downloading and `scp` them to the box from the OpenWrt package repository for [`mipsel_24kc`](https://downloads.openwrt.org/releases/packages-19.07/mipsel_24kc/packages/) devices. (you need to find and download all the dependencies otherwise it won't let you install it)

-* :exclamation: An easier workaround I found was to use the v19.07 OpenWrt release feeds (this version still has python2 packages) for the same target (_ramips/mt76x8_) and cpu architecture (_mipsel_24kc_) as the box.
+* :exclamation: Python2 packages are not available by default for this `snapshot` A workaround I found was to use the v19.07 OpenWrt release feeds (this version still has python2 packages) for the same target (_ramips/mt76x8_) and cpu architecture (_mipsel_24kc_) as the box.
 I make a backup of the original `/etc/opkg/distfeeds.conf` and create another `distfeeds.conf`file with the v19.07 url feeds.
 Don't forget to run `opkg update` everytime you make modifications to that file.
 After finishing with installing the packages that are only available for the v19.07 and below (like python2 packages) I switch back to the backup `distfeeds.conf` file.

 * The `distfeeds.conf` file with openwrt v19.07 feeds should look something like this:
 > src/gz openwrt_core http://downloads.openwrt.org/releases/19.07.7/targets/ramips/mt7621/packages
 src/gz openwrt_freifunk http://downloads.openwrt.org/releases/19.07.7/packages/mipsel_24kc/freifunk